Teach for America South Carolina 2013

 Representative, South Carolina House of Representatives District 77

-Attorney, McGowan, Hood and Felder, LLC
+Attorney, McGowan, Hood, Felder, and Phillips, LLC

 Teach For America South Carolina 2014